 Animal Protein vs. Plant Protein: What’s the Difference?

 Animal proteins are concentrated sources of protein, with some fat and minimal carbohydrates, while plant proteins typically contain moderate levels of protein with some fat and higher levels of carbohydrates.
 In total, there are 20 amino acids that the human body uses to build proteins, and these amino acids are classified as either essential or non-essential.
 Your body can produce non-essential amino acids, however, it cannot produce essential amino acids, which therefore need to be obtained through the diet.
-For optimal health, the body requires all of the essential amino acids in the optimal ratios.
-Animal protein sources, such as meat, fish, poultry, eggs and dairy are considered to be complete sources of protein because they contain all of the essential amino acids that your body needs to function effectively, while plant protein sources, such as beans, lentils and nuts, are considered to be incomplete sources of protein as they lack one or more of the essential amino acids that the body needs.
+For optimal health, the body requires all of the essential amino acids in optimal ratios.
+Animal protein sources, such as meat, fish, poultry, eggs, and dairy are considered to be complete sources of protein because they contain all of the essential amino acids that your body needs to function effectively, while plant protein sources, such as beans, lentils, and nuts, are considered to be incomplete sources of protein as they lack one or more of the essential amino acids that the body needs.
 Although soy products (such as tofu or tempeh) are very close to being complete proteins, two essential amino acids are only found in small amounts in soy and therefore they are not completely comparable to animal protein sources.

 This is not to say that you can not or should not consume plant-based protein, however, should you choose to only consume plant-based protein and avoid animal protein, it is imperative that you consider how you are combining your plant-based protein sources for optional macronutrient and amino acid ratios.
-Given plant-based proteins do lack one or more amino acids, it can be more difficult to get all the amino acids that your body needs including essential vitamins and minerals that come along with it.
-Therefore, it is suggested that individuals who consume solely plant-based protein monitor their intake of vitamin B12, vitamin D, DHA, iron and zinc to ensure that they are consuming sufficient amounts for optimal health.
+Given that plant-based proteins do lack one or more amino acids, it can be more difficult to get all the amino acids that your body needs including essential vitamins and minerals that come along with it.
+Therefore, it is suggested that individuals who consume solely plant-based protein monitor their intake of vitamin B12, vitamin D, DHA, iron, and zinc to ensure that they are consuming sufficient amounts for optimal health.

 So, Can you Get Protein from Plants?

-Yes, certain plant foods do contain protein, such as beans, lentils, nuts and seeds to contain amino acids, however, they are considered incomplete sources of protein.
+Yes, certain plant foods do contain protein, such as beans, lentils, nuts, and seeds to contain amino acids, however, they are considered incomplete sources of protein.
 Plant-based sources of protein do not contain all of the essential amino acids or do not contain them in optimal ratios and, therefore, it is imperative that individuals following a plant-based diet or vegetarian diet consume a wide variety of plant-based proteins to ensure that they are consuming all of the essential dietary amino acids.

 How Much Protein Do I Need?

 Most official nutrition organizations recommend a fairly modest protein intake.
-In the last couple of years, Health Canada has removed the recommended daily value of protein suggesting that “most people get enough protein” and now suggest that people “chose a variety of protein foods” as part of a healthy diet.
+In the last couple of years, Health Canada has removed the recommended daily value of protein suggesting that “most people get enough protein” and now suggests that people “chose a variety of protein foods” as part of a healthy diet.
 Unfortunately, the term “most people” is very broad and it suggests that some people are still not consuming enough.
 Prior to this change, the recommended daily value for protein was 0.8 grams per kilogram (or 0.36 grams per pound) of body weight per day and, therefore, it would be recommended that a 150-pound person consume, at minimum, 54 grams of protein per day.

 As a general rule, this formula is a great place to start.
 With a few simple calculations, you can quickly determine if you are in the right ballpark of protein intake, and although some people will certainly be consuming enough protein, others may discover they are falling short.
 For example, someone eating a standard North American diet of a bagel for breakfast, a sandwich for lunch and a bowl of pasta for dinner will likely not meet their recommended intake.
 It is also important to keep in mind that this recommendation is based solely on the amount to avoid protein deficiency or malnutrition; it does not necessarily reflect an ideal intake.
 Depending on the specific individual and their goals, there are certain situations where it may be advantageous to increase protein intake.